-What is Around Them?
+What Is Around Them?

 - Doors: Where are they placed on set (background, camera left/right)?
 Are they open or closed?
 Check for door numbers.
 Note activity and lighting in the background.

-- Furniture: Are the pillows on sofa and chairs placed in the right spot?
+- Furniture: Are the pillows on the sofa and chairs placed in the right spot?
 Make sure the chairs or positioned correctly in relation to the camera angles.